jmoudrik/deep-go-wrap/README.md

     which is sure to work, the changes aren't big and will probably be merged to the Hugh's repo, so this is for the time being.
     3. train your model
-    4. or, instead of the last step, just download my test small weights (precision 19.6%), from [here](http://j2m.cz/~jm/weights.dat) (binary file, might not work on different archs), trained with:
+    4. or, instead of the last step, just download my test small weights (precision 19.6%, trained in 10 minutes, very weak ;-), from [here](http://j2m.cz/~jm/weights.dat) (binary file, might not work on different archs), trained with:

         ```./deepclrun numtrain=200000 dataset=kgsgoall 'netdef=32c3{z}-relu-4*(8c3{z}-relu)-128n-tanh-361n' numepochs=20 learningrate=0.0001```
 2. edit path to DeepCL and model's weights file in the *deepgowrap.py* (for the time being)